-S. Bryophytes Pteridophytes No. 1.
-Plant body cannot be Plant body can be differentiated differentiated into root, stem and into root, stem and leaf. leaf 2.
-Bryophytes are amphibian Pteridophytes are land plants.
+S .
+Bryophytes Pteridophytes No. 1.
+Plant body cannot be Plant body can be differentiated into root, stem differentiated into root, stem and leaf and leaf.
+2. Bryophytes are amphibian Pteridophytes are land plants.
 3. Vascular tissues are absent.
 Vascular tissues are present.
-4. The dominant phase of the plant The dominant phase of the plant body is gametophyte. body is sporophyte.
-5. Sporophytic generation depends Gametophytic generation does on the gametophytic generation not depend on sporophytic e.g. e.g.Riccia Selaginella
+4. The dominant phase of the The dominant phase of the plant body is gametophyte. plant body is sporophyte.
+5. Sporophytic generation Gametophytic generation does depends on the gametophytic not depend on sporophytic generation e.g.Riccia e.g. Selaginella